FlintyTub49/MAHA/README.md

   - Fill the NA values with mean and mode of the columnns depending on the datatype
   - Find a model for every column with all other columns being the independent variables

-> The overriding design goal for Markdown's
-> formatting syntax is to make it as readable
 ### Dependencies

 MAHA uses a number of open source projects to work properly: